SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Compiles a rule from the given textual rule definition supplied in *rule* and adds it to the active rule set.
 The internal ID of the rule is unified with the second argument *id*, which can be used to remove the rule later on using the *removeRule* predicate. *addRule* will fail, when a syntax error is detected.
 Please note, that the side effect of adding the rule is not undone, when backtracking is performed.

+	Important: When a rule is added to the rule set, all production rules will become flagged for re-evaluation at the end of the current production cycle.
+This will lead to a full evaluation at the next production cycle.

   - removeRule

     Syntax: removeRule(id)

     Removes the rule with supplied *id* from the active rule set. *removeRule* will fail, if *id* is not a vaild rule ID or if a rule with such an ID does not exist.
 Please note, that the side effect of removing the rule is not undone, when backtracking is performed.

+	Important: When a rule is removed from the rule set, all production rules will become flagged for re-evaluation at the end of the current production cycle.
+This will lead to a full evaluation at the next production cycle.

 ### Event-based programming